DRSolomon/coding-standards/README.md

 # Magento Extension Quality Program Coding Standard

-**NOTE: Vaimo for of EQP, no changes to be made other than tagging the TIP of the module!!!**
+**NOTE: Vaimo fork of EQP, no changes to be made to this repository other than tagging the TIP of the module!!!**

 [![Build Status](https://travis-ci.org/magento/marketplace-eqp.svg?branch=master)](https://travis-ci.org/magento/marketplace-eqp)